-If you're Canadian, on July 1st your mind is probably on BBQs, fireworks, warm weather and having the 'rents home in the middle of the week.
+If you're Canadian, on July 1st your mind is probably on BBQs, fireworks, and warm weather.
 Maybe a few of you are thinking about visiting relatives or have no plans at all.
 But if you think Canada Day is just about food, sparklers and a great big birthday party - think again.
 There's a lot more to it than that.

 In 1982, Dominion Day changed to Canada Day after a vote in Parliament.
 Not everyone was happy about this change.
 Some people felt that a 115-year-old part of Canadian heritage was lost.
 But, the new name stuck and every July 1, Canadians celebrate Canada Day with parades, fireworks, picnics and food.

 - Canada was named from the Huron and Iroquois word kanata, which means village.

 - Canada has approximately three million lakes across the country.
 More than 30,000 of those lakes are larger than three square kilometers!